empathy-mp3/ENDLESS-TOWERS/SECRETDOCS.md

-this shop will be done via polls. i'll have each of these options in a poll as well as a "don't buy anything" option, and here's how it shall work: i'll buy the most highly requested ones, in order of amounts of the amount of votes (descending). should we have insufficient money for an item, the purchasing will end there. if "don't buy anything" is voted enough that we have enough money when it comes to it, the purchasing will also end there. the "send X random traps" option works differently. if the option has half as many votes as the highest voted option, it'll count as 1 purchase, and if the option has 3/4 as many, it'll count as 2. there are two polls, but treat them as one. if you don't want anything from the "impermanent shop items (& "don't buy anything")" poll, don't vote there, and same with the other. if there is not currently a run going, the traps and hints will carry over to the next run at the very start.
+this shop will be done via polls. i'll have each of these options in a poll as well as a "don't buy anything" option, and here's how it shall work: i'll buy the most highly requested ones, in order of amounts of the amount of votes (descending). should we have insufficient money for an item, the purchasing will end there. if "don't buy anything" is voted enough that we still have money when it comes to it, the purchasing will also end there. the "send X random traps" option works differently. if the option has half as many votes as the highest voted option, it'll count as 1 purchase, and if the option has 3/4 as many, it'll count as 2. there are two polls, but treat them as one. if you don't want anything from the "impermanent shop items (& "don't buy anything")" poll, don't vote there, and same with the other. if there is not currently a run going, the traps and hints will carry over to the next run at the very start.